-(1) Includes \$349 million of net actuarial losses related to defined benefit pension, other postretirement and postemployment obligations.
+(2) Includes \$126 million and \$349 million of net actuarial losses related to defined benefit pension, other postretirement and postemployment obligations in 2015 and 2014, respectively.
 See Note 15 - Benefit Obligations in the accompanying consolidated financial statements for further information.